wppconnect-team/wa-js/README.md

 WA_VERSION="2.3000.1029560485" npm run launch:local
 ```

-To debug or inspect `wa-source` folder format the files to be easier to understand
+To debug or inspect `wa-source` folder, format the files to be easier to understand

 ```sh
 npm run wa-source:format